warjazz/DCTCP/README.md

   sudo service openvswitch-switch start
 ```

  - Check if Mininet is working fine
 ```
   sudo reboot
   sudo mn --link tc,bw=100 --test iperf
 ```

-# Instructions to the DCTCP experiment:
+## II.
+Instructions to the DCTCP experiment:

  - To run the dctcp experiments:
 ```